 Another major area that needs the vacuum cleaner's attention is upholstered furniture, which can hold loads of dust and dust mites.
 Have you ever thumped your sofa cushion on a sunny day and seen what comes up into the air?
 This, of course, can be helped or even prevented by regular vacuuming of upholstery.
 (Make sure the attachment you're using is not dirty from use on the floors when you go to clean your furniture.)
 Lampshades, particularly textured ones, are also good candidates for vacuuming.
 In fact, dusting them can push the dirt even further into them.

 Vacuuming, as is now more than clear, isn't just for carpets.
 In addition to the above-mentioned items, vacuum areas of your household that don't have carpeting.
-This includes the bathroom, which has its own set of curtains, including shower curtains if you have them, throw rugs, the top of the shower rod, and possibly even picture frames.
+For example, the bathroom may have curtains, throw rugs, a shower rod, and possibly even picture frames.
+All of these places can have a build-up of dust.

 Vacuuming Techniques for Eliminating Dust

-After tackling these above-the-floor details, it's finally time to move on to vacuuming the carpet, for which there is another whole set of things to keep in mind.
+After tackling the above-the-floor details, it's finally time to move on to vacuuming the carpet, for which there is another whole set of things to keep in mind.

 With all the vacuuming you're prepared to do, you want to make sure that each round is as effective as possible.
 Improper vacuuming is not only less beneficial, but it can even cause problems for your carpet and end up making allergies worse.
 For instance, if you press down on the vacuum cleaner too hard while you vacuum, you will end up crushing the pile.
 Eventually, this packed-down carpet will not release the dirt that accumulates in it - bad news for those with sensitivities.
 Here are some things to keep in mind when vacuuming.
 First, you need to make sure your vacuum cleaner is at its functioning best:

 - Check to make sure your vacuum cleaner's bag isn't full; if it is, replace it.
 If your vacuum cleaner is bagless, make sure this isn't full either.
 Full bags and bins impact suction and lessen the effectiveness of vacuuming.
 Note: be careful not to inhale any dust while changing the vacuum bag or emptying the dust bin.
-Wearing a mask while you will help ensure that you don't inhale dust.
+Wearing a mask while you change the bag or empty the bin will help ensure that you don't inhale dust.
 If possible, empty the dust bin outside.

 - Make sure that there isn't any large debris or hair wrapped around the brush bar of your vacuum cleaner's motor head.
 This will not only impact the brush bar's ability to clean, but could also damage your motor by putting undue stress on it.